||Delhi | Jaisalmer | Jodhpur | Udaipur | Pushkar | Jaipur | Agra | Orchha | Khajuraho | Varanasi|

 Jodhpur - Udaipur

-Known for its huge water bodies Udaipur is also known as the city of lakes.
-Your tour commences with the City Palace overlooking in all its splendour on the bank of Lake Pichola.
-Experience local life in its thriving bazaars after which visit Sahelyonki Bari gardens and Jagdish Temple thereafter.
+Known for its huge bodies of water, Udaipur is often called the city of lakes.
+We’ll start the day with a tour of the majestic City Palace on the banks of Lake Pichola.
+Then we’ll visit the beautiful Sahelyonki Bari gardens and the Jagdish Temple.

 Udaipur - Pushkar